This gallery shows just a few of my illustrations and data visualizations. Click for full view.

 Space Art.

 From outreach visualizations to abstract scratchboard art, I’ve been experimenting with portraying the beauty and mystery of space.
+My illustration of the 107″ Telescope (third image in this section) won first prize at the University of Arizona’s Interplanetary Art exhibit in 2023.

 Data Visualization.

-This visualization won 3rd place in the University of Arizona Libraries Data Visualization Challenge 2021.
+The following visualizations won 3rd place in the University of Arizona Libraries Data Visualization Challenge 2021.
 It can be found at UA’s figure collection here.
 The illustrations were done in scratchboard, and the boxplots and woodpecker damage marks were built using ggplot2 in R version 1.2.5042 (R Core Team, 2021), from data we collected in southeastern Arizona.
 These four panels appear as figures in our research article:

 Predator, prey, and a plant: Do carpenter bees (Xylocopa californica) position their nests within sotol (Dasylirion wheeleri) leaf rosettes to maximize protection from woodpeckers?